mieweb/datavis-glide/doc/data_source.rst

 ***********

 A data source represents a place where data comes from and how to retrieve it.
-For example, a data source can be used to send parameters to a system report.
+For example, a data source can be an HTTP request that returns JSON or XML.
 The data source keeps a "clean" copy of the source data, which can be used by a :doc:`data view <data_view>` to represent different ways of looking at the data.

 The data source is in charge of taking input from the user, using that to obtain data from somewhere, and transforming the result so it can be used for a grid and/or graph.
-Data sources have a many-to-many relationship with grids/graphs, so you can have a single data source for three different grids, or several data sources that are combined together for the same graph.
-You can use them to show different portrayals of the same data, or combine several disparate sets together into one visualization.
+Data sources have a one-to-many relationship with grids/graphs, so you can have a single data source for three different grids.
+This allows you to show different portrayals of the same data.

 A data source actually captures four different types of information: